Presentation keep title hopes alive; Caps stun Shiva Boys, Speyside and Signal Hill relegated

 Presentation College 3 (Omri Baird 16, Shakeem Julien 43, Ackeel Jacob 84), St Augustine Secondary 0 at Guaracara Park;

-St Benedict’s College 1, Trinity College East 1 (Kordell Sween) at Barrackpore;
+St Benedict’s College 1, Trinity College East 1 (Kordell Sween) at Lewis Street, San Fernando;

 Carapichaima East 4 (Theophilus Bourne [2], Kevon Williams [2 pen]), Shiva Boys HC 1 at Carapichaima;